HomeSustainabilitySocialHuman Capital Management

 To enable us to effectively and efficiently promote health management, we have identified key issues to be resolved as well as key performance indicators (KPIs), and created visual representation of our flow of efforts to resolve these key issues.

 We formulate an annual H&PM action plan to maintain and promote the physical and mental wellbeing of each and every employee.
-In the FY2023 plan, we will focus on health literacy education.
-We will provide e-learning to all employees on the themes of "health literacy, exercise habits, dietary habits, health-related issues unique to women, sleep, smoking, and mental health (for general and managerial positions)."
+In our FY2026 plan, we will focus on health literacy education and implement e-learning for all employees on the themes of "Health-related issues specific to women, types of headaches and countermeasures, and alcohol and health."

 Item Content